 The knobs that turn the surface burners on and off are located on the control panel on the front of the range.
-The two surface knobs on the left control the left front and left rear burners.
-The two surface knobs on the right control the right front and right rear burners.
+The two knobs on the left control the left front and left rear burners.
+The two knobs on the right control the right front and right rear burners.

-To Use a Surface Burner
+To Light a Surface Burner